 Carol Adams - Mayor of Kwinana and Chairperson of KEYS

-Carol resides in Wellard with her family and has recently taken over the chairmanship of KEYS following the resignation of Lyn Devereux during the year.
+Carol resides in Wellard with her family and took over the chairmanship of KEYS following the resignation of Lyn Devereux.

 Carol has been a Councillor at the Town of Kwinana since May 1997, Deputy Mayor in 2005 and Mayor since 2006.

 Carol holds a law degree and is a graduate of the Australian Institute of Company Directors and sits on numerous Boards and Committees both within and external to the Town of Kwinana

 I am a City of Kwinana Elected Member, an ex-Police Officer and a stay-at-home father of two children, so I understand the complex issues associated with being a parent, raising children and the role we can all play in helping others to improve their own lives, their children’s lives and the benefits to the whole community that any small contribution can make.
 I have been heavily involved with community groups for many years and I have a focus on improving community spirit and the lives of those in the community.